-To enhance the quality of university student scholarship and support the achievement of students' academic and career goals through active learning, individualized tutoring, online academic support, discipline-based collaborative learning groups, individualized student coaching, and freshman programming.
+To enhance the quality of university student scholarship and support the achievement of students' academic and career goals through peer-based collaborative learning groups, one-on-one tutoring, eTutoring, and student success programming.

 - Discipline and instructor specific collaborative learning groups led by student facilitators who consult with the instructor

 - Held two days a week for 50 minutes each